+Share your learning process and the actions you took with students from your class and from another class/school.
+Challenge them to apply their actions to influence the global water crisis.

+2. Here's how:

-- 10. Have students share their learning process and the actions they took with students from another class/school.
-Challenge them to apply their actions to influence the global water crisis. - 11.
-Here's how: - Post your milestone moments online to show the world your influence with #WEWalkforWater or focus on writing posts with tricks and tips to help others live more sustainably. - Invite a friend, family member or local business to take the WE pledge.
-Offer to feature their progress with #WEWalkforWater in your posts on Facebook, Twitter, WE Day App or wherever you like to share good news stories. - 12.
-Ask students to create a video, blog, written or visual reflection or public service announcement to demonstrate their understanding of the deeper impact of taking action and to consider how they can ensure their initiative has lasting influence.
+- Post your milestone moments online to show the world your influence with #WEWalkforWater or focus on writing posts with tricks and tips to help others live more sustainably. - Invite a friend, family member or local business to take the WE pledge.
+Offer to feature their progress with #WEWalkforWater in your posts on Facebook, Twitter, WE Day App or wherever you like to share good news stories. - 3.
+Ask students to create a video, blog, written or visual reflection, or public service announcement to understand the deeper impact of the take-action section and to consider how they can ensure their initiative has lasting influence.